igrishaev/pg-bin/README.md

 ## Handling JSON

-Postgres is well-known for its vast JSON capabilities, and sometimes tables that we dump using COPY have json(b) columns.
-Above, you saw that by default, they're parsed into plain strings.
+Postgres is well-known for its vast JSON capabilities, and sometimes tables that we dump have json(b) columns.
+Above, you saw that by default, they're parsed as plain strings.
 This is because there is no a built-in JSON parser in Java and I don't want to tie this library to a certain JSON implementation.

 But the library provides a number of macros to extend undelrying multi-methods.
-With one line of code, you can enable parsing JSON(b) types with Chesire, Jsonista, Clojure.data.json, Charred, and JSam.
+With a line of code, you can enable parsing json(b) types with Chesire, Jsonista, Clojure.data.json, Charred, and JSam.
 This is how to do it:

 ~~~clojure